EudyContreras/Chronox.NetCore/README.md

 #### Format code cheat sheet: ####

+The table below shows the full list of supported section codes along with their representation and example cases.

 | Section code			|  Representation description		|    Example cases				|
 | ------------------------------| --------------------------------------| ----------------------------------------------|